sourcetab/sourcetab/website/src/pages/docs/widgets/link.md

 ### Background Color

-This is the color of the background the shows up behind all of the foreground types.
+This is the color of the background that shows up behind all of the foreground types.

 ### Foreground Color

-This is the color of the foreground.
-Either the icon or letter, it is currently ineffective for the image foreground type.
+This is the color of the foreground for either the icon or letter; it does not affect the image type.

 ## Global Settings

+### Open in New Tab

+If checked, clicking on the widget will open up in a new tab instead of replacing the current tab.

 ### Autocomplete Label